 “This is not fatal, Fayth,” the doctor said in an attempt to calm the young woman in front of her.
 “People live a normal life with Peduncular Hallucinosis every day.”

 “I can’t have this.
 I don’t even know what this is!”
-Fayth Blackwell said shakily.
-Her ebony hands shook almost as much as her voice.
+Fayth Blackwell said, her voice quivering.
+Her ebony hands gripped the arms of the office chair to stop from shaking.

 “The headaches you’ve had were just a warning sign of the disorder.
 People with Peduncular Hallucinosis usually experience both auditory and visual hallucinations.
 The children you’ve been hearing are also common signs.
 We’ve caught it pretty early, and you’re only 26, so with the proper medication and techniques, we can show you how to cope with it.
-Here, we’ll try one right now.”
-The doctor opened her desk drawer and pulled out a small mirror.
+Here, we’ll try one right now,” the doctor offered.

-“I don’t have time,” Fayth responded, glancing at the clock once the mirror was put back into the drawer.
+“I don’t have time,” Fayth responded, glancing at the clock.
 “I have to get to work.
 It’s my first day back.”